watermelonexpress/onesie/doc/how_to_guides/usage.md

 ```

 ### Rake
-The following commands should occur within a v2 shell
+The following commands should occur within a V2 shell
 (`dcc shell benchprep-v2`).
 For more information on setting up
 containers, please consult our
 [container setup guide](../infrastructure/how_to_guides/dev_containers/setup_guide.md).

-There are a variety of existing onesie [templates](/templates.md) that may
+There are a variety of existing Onesie [templates](/templates.md) that may
 make your job easier.
-If you're writing a onesie for a common use case, take
+If you're writing a Onesie for a common use case, take
 a look at existing templates, or consider writing your own template.

 #### API